 While biomedical research and the practice of medicine are increasingly recognizing and acting on patient differences, the myth of the ‘average’ patient still persists in health benefit design.

 Yet health care decisions, especially those involving insurance coverage, are often made at the population level, rather than the individual patient level.
 The mechanisms used by health insurers to reduce spending and encourage careful use of health care services — like higher deductibles, higher copays or tiered access to medications — can create barriers to the most effective, appropriate care for some patients.
-In addition, Myth of Averagecoverage decisions may be informed by value assessment tools that don’t adequately consider the priorities or needs of individual patients.
+In addition, coverage decisions may be informed by value assessment tools that don’t adequately consider the priorities or needs of individual patients.

 “While biomedical research and the practice of medicine are increasingly recognizing and acting on patient differences, the myth of the ‘average’ patient still persists in health benefit design,” Westrich said.